A childhood full of dreams.

 THE REALITY

-Epidermolysis Bullosa is a genetic, non-contagious condition in which the skin is extremely fragile and frequently blisters all over the children’s bodies, due to rubbing, scratching, the use of tape to cover existing wounds on skin, or even exposure to heat.
-In severe cases it can also affect the mucous membranes of the mouth, throat, and digestive tract.
-Children born with EB are often called “Butterfly Children” because their skin seems as fragile as a butterfly’s wing.
+Epidermolysis Bullosa is a genetic, non-contagious condition in which the skin is extremely fragile and frequently blisters all over the children's bodies due to rubbing, scratching and using tape to cover existing wounds on the skin or even exposure to heat.
+In severe cases, it can also affect the mucous membranes of the mouth, throat, and digestive tract.
+Children born with EB are often called "Butterfly Children" because their skin seems as fragile as a butterfly's wing.
 Since EB has no cure, the treatment focuses on relieving pain, wound care, and reducing the risk of complications.
+Due to the frailty of the affected skin, a special silicone dressing is required to protect the blisters and promote wound healing.
+The reality in Brazil today is that the government only covers a few aspects of EB treatment, making it impossible for low-income families to afford proper treatment for their children.

 OUR MISSION